 We’ve just finished our Easter holidays and I’ve literally dropped the children off at school and come home to sit on the sofa and work for a few hours before picking Little Man up from nursery.
 We had a lovely Easter – with a long weekend up north at Alton Towers and Warwick Castle, a week in Majorca, time spent getting jobs done at home and just spending time together.
 I realised that this was the third school holiday we’ve been able to do just that for the whole holiday.
 The third, of many holidays, where I am at home, and where I don’t have to go to work and can instead be at home with the children.

 It hit me that I now have the luxury of being at home for school holidays.
-Hubby still has to work some of them but is at home for a good chunk of the time but knowing that we no longer have to organise childcare during school holidays makes me so happy – and really makes me feel like I’m living the dream.
+Dave still has to work some of them but is at home for a good chunk of the time but knowing that we no longer have to organise childcare during school holidays makes me so happy – and really makes me feel like I’m living the dream.

 It’s the simple things really – being able to make last minute plans – like our trip to Majorca – make the most of every day of the holidays and not just part of them, not having to ask anyone permission for a day off and being able to just roll with it and do whatever the children feel like doing when they’re not at school.

 We have one or two holidays a year – UK breaks or sometimes one abroad – but other than that we like the simple things.
 The children climb into our bed in the morning and we watch cartoons.
 Some days we stay in our PJs, relax and play.
 Other days we’ll go on adventures, go on a big day out and explore something new.
 Sometimes we’ll visit friends or family and some days it will be just us, doing something simple but together.